Tome Software and Trek Bicycle are looking to AI to make biking safer

 The project’s press release points to an US DOT study that found a combined 46,000 cyclists suffered from vehicle accidents and fatalities in 2015.

 “Bicycle-to-vehicle collisions is a problem that affects all cyclists; a community we’re all passionate about,” said Jake Sigal, founder and CEO for Tome Software.
 “When Scott’s team at Trek approached me about helping to get automakers interested in working with the cycling community, I felt a personal responsibility to take part in leading this project.
-Tome’s cycling and vehicle integrations experience puts us in a unique position to develop solutions that will save cyclists lives.”
+Tome’s cycling and vehicle integrations experience puts us in a unique position to develop solutions that will save cyclists’ lives.”

 Sigal tells TechCrunch there are three aspects to the project.
 They will start by identifying the most dangerous zones on the road and then work out a solution to share this data with cyclists and then motorists.
 AI will be used for the first part.